Gambrel

-A gambrel or gambrel roof is a usually symmetrical two-sided roof with two slopes on each side.
+A gambrel, or gambrel roof, is a usually symmetrical two-sided roof with two slopes on each side.
 The upper slope is positioned at a shallow angle, while the lower slope is steep.
 This design provides the advantages of a sloped roof while maximizing headroom inside the building's upper level and shortening what would otherwise be a tall roof, as well as reducing the span of each set of rafters.
-The name comes from the Medieval Latin word gamba, meaning horse's hock or leg.
-The term gambrel is of American origin, the older, European name being a curb (kerb, kirb) roof.
+The name comes from the Medieval Latin word gamba, meaning 'horse's hock or leg'.
+The term gambrel is of American origin, the older, European English name being curb roof (kerb roof, kirb roof).

-Europeans historically did not distinguish between a gambrel roof and a mansard roof but called both types a mansard.
-In the United States, various shapes of gambrel roofs are sometimes called Dutch gambrel or Dutch Colonial gambrel with bell-cast eaves, Swedish, German, English, French, or New England gambrel.
+Europeans historically did not distinguish between a gambrel roof and a mansard roof but called both types mansard roofs.
+In the United States, various shapes of gambrel roofs are sometimes called Dutch gambrels, Dutch Colonial gambrels, or Swedish, German, English, French, or New England gambrels, or bell-cast eaves.

 The cross-section of a gambrel roof is similar to that of a mansard roof, but a gambrel has vertical gable ends instead of being hipped at the four corners of the building.
 A gambrel roof overhangs the façade, whereas a mansard normally does not.

 Origin and use of the term

-Gambrel is a Norman English word, sometimes spelled gambol such as in the 1774 Boston carpenters' price book (revised 1800).
+Gambrel is a Norman English word, sometimes spelled gambol, such as in the 1774 Boston carpenters' price book (revised 1800).
 Other spellings include gamerel, gamrel, gambril, gameral, gambering, cambrel, cambering, chambrel referring to a wooden bar used by butchers to hang the carcasses of slaughtered animals.
 Butcher's gambrels, later made of metal, resembled the two-sloped appearance of a gambrel roof when in use.

 Gambrel is also a term for the joint in the upper part of a horse's hind leg, the hock.

 In 1858, Oliver Wendell Holmes Sr. wrote: